Things to do on Australia Day with Kids

 13. Australia DAY 2020 | Redland Bay

 Break out your dress thongs and best singlet because Australia Day 2020 is here!!!
-Come and enjoy an Aussie Pub Lunch and the fun begins from Midday with Mud Crab Racing, Jumping Castle for the kids and Heaps of other activities and giveaways for the afternoon.
-More details to be announced soon!
+Come and enjoy an Aussie Pub Lunch at the Victoria Point Tavern.
+There are heaps of prizes to be won with a supplied BBQ.

 14. Australia Day by the Bay | Sandgate

 Wayne Swan and Councillor Jared Cassidy have teamed up once again for Australia Day by the Bay 2020 held at the VMR on Cabbage Tree Creek.

 There will be a full day of activities for the community once again this year staring with a citizenship ceremony in the Sandgate Town Hall at 10.30AM.

 There’ll be a community afternoon with live entertainment, face painting and delicious eats!
 Live entertainment and activities for kids will be a focus!

 15. Australia Day Arvo Pool Party | Lawnton

 Running from 2pm until 9pm, this is a great way to cool on down at Lawnton Aquatic Centre.
 Music, rides, disco, games comps and a movie!
 (Despicable Me 3 from 730pm).
 This sounds like an awesome time and there’ll also be the obligatory Aussie Day sausage sizzle.
 Sweet!

 Things to do on the Gold Coast for Australia Day